 first nations partnerships

-Model of Hope
+Our Model of Hope Partnership

 In 2016 , a successful multi-partnership model was created, revolutionizing housing for the people of Saugeen Ojibway Nation (SON) – the Chippewas of Nawash Unceded First Nation and Saugeen First Nation.

-As of 2023, 33 houses have been built on their traditional territory, engaging more than 2,000 volunteers along with providing skills training and employment opportunities for First Nation members.
+As of 2024, 37 houses have been built on their traditional territory, engaging more than 2,000 volunteers along with providing skills training and employment opportunities for First Nation members.

 Our Partnership Objectives

-To provide safe, energy efficient and affordable homes.
+Provide safe, energy efficient and affordable homes.

-To instill pride of homeownership.
+Instill pride of homeownership.

 Chippewas of Nawash Unceded First Nation Build 2024